-- What are your favorite countries, destinations to travel to?
+- What are your favorite destinations to visit?
 I always love going back to the places I've spent the most time in: namely Dublin and London.
 There's nothing like feeling you're returning home to a place that's an ocean away.

 - If you had limitless funds, what would be your dream destination?
 Go on a major tour of South America: climb Machu Picchu, visit the islands of Lake Titicaca, feast in Buenos Aires, drink wine in Patagonia, party in Rio, take a trek on the Amazon, go to the end of the world at Tierra del Fuego—and explore everywhere in between.